Probiotics – How Do They Help the Body?

 As with all bacterium there are different strains and many have been proven to have no health benefit.
 Many others have proven that they cannot survive the process of ingestion, as the bacteria are killed in the stomach before they reach the intestines where they need to colonize to be beneficial.
 The two most commonly recommended strains of good bacteria are Bifidobacterium bifidum and Lactobacillus casei.

 When purchasing probiotics remember that they need to kept refrigerated to retain their motility and that infants should be given a reformulated powdered version generally available at your local holistic healthcare provider’s office or health food store.

-Also remember, when purchasing probiotics be sure to speak with your local Chiropractor in Waterloo IL or holistic healthcare professional.
+Also remember, when purchasing probiotics be sure to speak with Dr. Colleen Miller, Dr. Jennifer Kujawski or Dr. Katie Neff – your local chiropractor in Waterloo or Red Bud, Illinois – or holistic healthcare professional.
 It is important to purchase the right probiotics to meet the needs of you and your family.

 * Information from The Wellness Newsletter, Peter Pan Potential.